THE QUESTION OF SEXUALLY TRANSMITTED INFECTION

 The rates of syphilis have dropped dramatically since the 1940s -‑ from 352,000 reported cases in 1945 to 20,000 reported cases in 1977.
 This has been primarily due to more widespread identification techniques and effective antibiotics.
 3 However, the rates of gonorrhea and Herpes have been rapidly increasing.
 Some strains of gonorrhea have become resistant to antibiotics.
 There is no known cure for Herpes II.
 4 According to Wallerstein, Dr. Stanley Falkin wrote in 1977 that:

-“…gonorrhea is the most common bacterial disease in humans and that there are probably as many as 2 million cases in the United States.”
+“…gonorrhea is the most common bacterial infection in humans and that there are probably as many as 2 million cases in the United States.”
 5

 Some observations have revealed no differences in rates of STI among intact and circumcised men.
-Other observations have suggested that males with foreskins do contract the diseases more frequently.
+Other observations have suggested that males with foreskins do contract the infections more frequently.

 According to Shepard: